 Every child should have access to an education.
 But school district practices often keep kids from attending and succeeding in school.
 Overuse of suspension and expulsion pushes kids out of school without addressing the underlying causes of behavior.
 Paperwork requirements, zoning policies, fees, school uniform rules, and transportation policies make it hard for students who are homeless or in foster care to enroll and attend classes.

-The Public Justice Center’s Education Stability Project seeks to advance racial equity in public education by combatting the overuse of exclusionary school discipline practices, like suspension and expulsion, that disproportionately target Black and brown children and push students out of school.
+The Public Justice Center’s Education Stability Project seeks to advance racial equity in public education by combatting the overuse of practices like suspension, expulsion, and school-based arrest that disproportionately target Black and brown children and push students out of school.
 We also seek to eliminate barriers to school enrollment and success facing homeless children and children in foster care.
 We use a range of legal and advocacy tools to improve the systems that educate Maryland’s youth.

 In particular, the Education Stability Project:

-Addresses practices that push students out of school, including suspension, expulsion, transfers to alternative school, and negative school climate.
+Addresses practices that push students out of school, including suspension, expulsion, transfers to alternative school, and school-based arrest.
 These practices can prevent or discourage young people from staying on track to complete their education and harm youth of color at a higher rate than their white peers.
 As the lead member of the Maryland Suspension Representation Project, we take on these challenges through individual representation in suspension and expulsion cases, know-your-rights education for youth and parents, and systemic advocacy.

 Advocates to ensure that children who are homeless or in foster care can stay in school, by enforcing the McKinney-Vento Act and Fostering Connections Act across Maryland.
 These laws give homeless students and students in foster care the right to stay in school and receive the support needed for their success.
 This support includes the opportunity to stay in the same school following an address change, school transportation, waiver of school fees, guarantee of immediate enrollment without paperwork, and many other rights.